WoolawayWx/NWS-Alerts-Plugin/README.md

 7. Add a shortcode field into the location where you want it, and use `[nws_alerts_plugin]` to implement the ticker.
 Fonts *should* update with the sites theme. ![Image showing the shortcode.](/supportingAssets/Images/image.png)
 8. Save your page.

 The plugin will now fetch and display real-time weather alerts on your site.
-If the site is static, like in a police or fire station, it will get updated info *every 5 minutes* in order to keep a light load on servers.
+If the site is static, like in a police or fire station, it will get updated info **every five (5) minutes** in order to keep a light load on servers.

 ## Configuration